Central stability for the homology of congruence subgroups and the second homology of Torelli groups: Modules over stability categories

-Then $U\GL^H(R)$ is equivalent to the category $\VIC^H(R)$, defined as follows.
-Its objects are finite-rank free $R$--modules $V$ such that nonzero objects are assigned an \emph{$H$--orientation}, that is, a generator of $\bigwedge^{\rk(V)} V \cong R$ considered up to multiplication by $H$.
-If $\rk(V) = \rk(W)$, then the morphisms $\Hom^{\VIC^H(R)}(V,W)$ are linear isomorphisms that respect the chosen $H$--orientations.
-In particular, linear maps in $\Hom^{\VIC^H(R)}(V,V)$ must have determinants in $H$.
-For $\rk(V) \neq \rk(W)$, the endomorphisms $\Hom^{\VIC^H(R)}(V,W) \cong \Hom^{\VIC(R)}(V,W)$ are again injective complemented linear maps $(f,C)$, and we assign to $C$ the (unique) $H$--orientation that makes the $H$--orientations on $(\im f \oplus C)$ and $W$ agree.
-See Putman--Sam \cite[Section 1.2]{PutmanSamLinearGroups}. \item \textbf{Symplectic groups:} Let $R$ be a commutative ring.
-Let $\Sp(R)$ be the stability groupoid of the symplectic groups over $R$.
+\item \textbf{Symplectic groups:} Let $R$ be a ring.
+Let $\Sp(R)$ be the symmetric stability groupoid of the symplectic groups over $R$.
 Then $U\Sp(R)$ is equivalent to the category $\SI(R)$ of free finite-rank symplectic $R$--modules and isometric embeddings.
-Details are given in Putman--Sam \cite[Section 1.2]{PutmanSamLinearGroups}. \item \textbf{Automorphisms of free groups:} Let $\AutF$ be the stability groupoid of the automorphism groups of free groups of finite rank.
+Details are given in Putman--Sam \cite[Section 1.2]{PutmanSamLinearGroups}. \item \textbf{Automorphisms of free groups:} Let $\AutF$ be the symmetric stability groupoid of the automorphism groups of free groups of finite rank.
 Then $U\AutF$ is equivalent to the category of finite-rank free groups and monomorphisms together with a choice of free complement, that is,

-\item \textbf{Mapping class groups of compact oriented surfaces with one boundary component:} Let $\Mod$ be the stability groupoid of mapping class groups of compact oriented surfaces with one boundary component.
+See Randal-Williams--Wahl \cite[Section 5.2.1]{RWW}. \item \textbf{Mapping class groups of compact oriented surfaces with one boundary component:} Let $\Mod$ be the braided stability groupoid of mapping class groups of compact oriented surfaces with one boundary component.
 Its monoidal structure is induced by boundary connect sum.
-See Randal-Williams--Wahl \cite[Section 5.6]{RWW} for more details. \end{enumerate} \end{example}
+See Randal-Williams--Wahl \cite[Section 5.6.3]{RWW}. \end{enumerate} \end{example}